MengchenZu/AWS-cognito-user-case-implementation/use case9/README.md

 Input the username and password

-Press submit and check the console
+Press submit and check AWS cognito user pools, in the users and groups tab, under the username